wdross/Generic/Arduino/BaleCounter/README.md

 2 - [I2C drivers, $7 ea](https://www.sparkfun.com/products/13279).
 I know these fit perfectly for the taller (6") segments; not sure about driving the 4" segments. | $14
 Total                                        |      $74

+#Logic
+- At power on, segments display two dashes (unknown number of strokes)
+- Count each plunge
+- Once the knot tie prox is triggered, the number of plunges is then placed on the 2 segment display.
+Should more than 100 need to be displayed, show 99.
+- This behavior will have the previous bale's plung count held active until the next bale.

 #Potential options
 - blue tooth could replace display, sending current stroke count to smart phone in tractor